 To do my job as your MP there are certain expenses that I have to claim.
 These include paying for staff, funding accommodation for when I am in London and covering the costs of my offices in the constituency and in Parliament.
 Everything I claim for is publicly recorded and checked by the Independent Parliamentary Standards Authority (IPSA).
+Since the May 2010 General Election IPSA has been responsible for the regulation and payment of expenses to Members of the House of Commons.

 I do not claim everything MPs are entitled to claim for.
 My predecessor did claim many of these expenses.
 My expenses can be found at: